 The Headteacher is responsible for ensuring staff are insured to carry out health care procedures and administer medication.
-A copy of the NYCC insurance policy is made available to all staff involved displayed in the School Office.

-Additional insurance may need to be taken out for specific procedures and the Headteacher will ensure relevant staff are able to access a copy of the insurance policy.
+A copy of the NYCC insurance policy is made available to all staff involved via the NYCC intranet or requesting a copy from NYCC insurance dept. Additional insurance may need to be taken out for specific procedures and the Headteacher will ensure relevant staff are able to access a copy of the insurance policy.